-Step 1: Open Internet Explorer, click Tools menu (press Alt key if you can’t see menus) and then click Internet Options.
+Step 1: Open Internet Explorer, click the Tools menu (press the Alt key if you can’t see menus), and then click Internet Options.

 Step 2: Switch to the Security tab.

 Step 3: Click the Internet icon.
-Under Security level for this zone, click Custom level button to open Security Settings – Internet Zone dialog.
+Under the Security level for this zone, click the Custom level button to open the Security Settings – Internet Zone dialog.

 Step 4: Scroll down to see ActiveX controls and plug-ins.
-Change Allow ActiveX Filtering to Disable, click OK button, and then click Yes button when you see “Are you sure you want to change the settings for this zone” confirmation message.
+Change Allow ActiveX Filtering to Disable, click the OK button, and then click the Yes button when you see the “Are you sure you want to change the settings for this zone” confirmation message.
 Finally, click the Apply button.